google/ad-manager-alerter/README.md

 ### Deploy to cloud

-#### Enable services to deploy
+#### Enable services to deploy to functions / workflows

-First time running this command you might be prompted to enable some APIs to be able to deploy.
+First time running the commands below you might be prompted to enable some APIs to be able to deploy.

-If you want to you can enable them with the following command:
+If you want to you can enable them beforehand with the following command:

 ```bash
 gcloud services enable artifactregistry.googleapis.com cloudbuild.googleapis.com cloudfunctions.googleapis.com cloudscheduler.googleapis.com containerregistry.googleapis.com  logging.googleapis.com monitoring.googleapis.com pubsub.googleapis.com run.googleapis.com workflows.googleapis.com